 Priorities and Utilization Limits

-Projects that require extensive consultation, data collection and management support, statistical programming and/or non-standard statistical methods are more likely to be subject to statistical support limitations.
+Projects that require extensive consultation, statistical programming, and/or non-standard statistical methods are more likely to be subject to statistical support limitations.
 In all cases, efforts will be made to try and find alternative funds and/or statistical support.

-Writing in funding for statistical support in grants is strongly encouraged, and is an obvious way to have more control of statistical support for your projects.
+Writing in funding for statistical support in grants is strongly encouraged!

-All decisions concerning the allocation of BIOS Core resources will be made by Core leadership on a case by case basis.
-BIOS Core leadership works hand in glove with the BIOS Core Oversight Committee.
+All decisions concerning the allocation of BIOS SR resources will be made by the BIOS SR leadership on a case-by-case basis.
+BIOS SR leadership works hand in glove with the BIOS SR Oversight Committee.

 It should also be noted that the BIOS SR does not provide data management services.
 While BIOS SR statisticians may be able to provide insight on how to the setup of a small study spreadsheet-type database, data management services are not provided.